jshakes/jshakespeare.com/_source/_posts/2019-08-03-design-smells.markdown

 title: Design smells
 ---

 In digital product development, the process of turning visual mockups into code is sometimes called ‘translating’ a design.
-This choice of words highlights the fact that the design-to-code stage is not a rote formula that takes in pixels and spits out code, but an interpretation from one language to another.
+This choice of words highlights the fact that the design-to-code stage is not a rote formula that takes in pixels and spits out code, but an interpretation of meaning from one language to another.
 A translator must be proficient in both languages if she is to effectively convey meaning from one to the other.
-It is the job of an interface developer to be fluent in the languages of both design and code.
+Therefore, it is the job of an interface developer to be fluent in the languages of both design and code.

 If you’ve ever learned a foreign language then you will know that words cannot simply be exchanged like-for-like in order to translate a phrase.
 (You will also know this if you’ve ever heard a joke that begins with [“in Soviet Russia”](https://en.wikipedia.org/wiki/Russian_reversal)).
 Translation requires knowing not just vocabulary but word order, idioms, pronouns, conjugations, etiquette, punctuation and more.